sabbir073/sabbir073/README.md

 - ⚡ Lead CMS Engineer at Sense & Respond Software LLC.

-- ⚡ Former Managing Director Of Amicritas Software Ltd.
+- ⚡ Former Managing Director Of Amicritas IT Ltd.

 - ⚡ 10 Years Experience Working With USA, Canadian IT Companies.